Gluco6 Review 2026: Truth About This Blood Sugar Pill

 - Green Tea EGCG: A 2024 cohort study published in the European Journal of Nutrition involving 1,200 participants found that daily EGCG intake from supplements (100-150 mg) was associated with a 5-7% improvement in insulin sensitivity over six months.

 The proprietary “Sukre” blend and TeaCrine present weaker evidence.
 No independent, large-scale human trials on “Sukre” were found in PubMed or Google Scholar as of May 2026.
-Its mechanism—activating GLUT-4—is physiologically plausible but not yet externally validated.
+Its mechanism, activating GLUT-4, is physiologically plausible but not yet externally validated.
 TeaCrine’s primary documented benefits relate to energy and cognitive focus, with limited direct data on glycemic control.
+However, the energy boost may indirectly support metabolic health by encouraging physical activity.